From Cited Evidence Tables to Forest Plots: Meta-Analysis with AI-Extracted Data

 | Risk of Bias Summary | Risk of Bias Notes (5 domains) × First Author | The red/yellow/green traffic light table |

-| Inter-rater Reliability | Reviewer A columns × Reviewer B columns | Cohen’s for categorical data, intraclass correlation coefficient (ICC) for continuous data |
+| Inter-rater Reliability | Reviewer A columns × Reviewer B columns | Cohen’s κ for categorical data, Intraclass Correlation Coefficient (ICC) for continuous data |

-A typical SR/MA paper contains 15–20 such sections, each one a structured query against the same extraction table.
+) — contains 15–20 such sections, each one a structured query against the same extraction table.

 Why This Matters for Collection Users